Joselu: International career

+Joselu represented Spain at under-19, under-20 and under-21 level, but never received a call-up to the senior squad until he was nearly 33.
+He was also capped for Galicia in 2016.

 On 17 March 2023, Joselu received his first call-up to the Spain national team for the UEFA Euro 2024 qualifying matches against Norway and Scotland.
+He came off the bench against Norway on 25 March, making him the oldest Spain debutant since 2006, and scored twice in two minutes to help Spain achieve a 3–0 win.
+On 15 June 2023, he scored the winner for Spain in the 88th minute, four minutes after being subbed on, in a 2–1 victory over Italy in the Nations League semi-finals.

+In 2024, he was named to the squad for the UEFA Euro 2024.
+He helped Spain secure a record-breaking fourth European championship.

 Style of play

-Joselu plays as a striker and has been described by his former manager Mark Hughes as a "technically adept forward...He's a good technical player, he's got good ability and I like his movement.
+Joselu plays as a forward and has been described by his former manager Mark Hughes as a "technically adept forward...He's a good technical player, he's got good ability and I like his movement.
 His link-up play is very good and with the finishing we've done so far in training I've been very pleased.
 You can see technically he's very adept, getting his body in the right position to take chances".

+Personal life

+Joselu is married to Melanie Cañizares, with whom he has two children.
+His wife is a twin sister to Daphne, wife of his former Real Madrid teammate, Dani Carvajal.